paulbgtr/bukuniki/README.md

 ## Book Journaling Made Simple

-This app should help people to track their reading habits, and easily store all of their thoughts on a book in the app.
+This app should help people to track their reading habits, and easily store all of their thoughts on a book.

 ## Project Status